pguilhermef/hackerrank-exercises/updateReadmeScript/README-template.md

 Every day, a new challenge will be posted in the corresponding folder.
 Each folder contains files with the solution to the challenge and the commented prompt.

 Solutions to these challenges can be done in various programming languages, including Python, Java, C++, among others.
 In my case, initially, I will use only the Javascript language, as it is the one I have domain.

+## Consecutive Days = {count} ⏳

+As my goal is to do one challenge per day, I created this section in the README so that I could always encourage myself to increase the number of days I do challenges without failing.

+(The number above is updated at 00:00AM Brazilian time.)

 ## I Challenge You! ⚔️